oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/train-image-classification-model/train-image-classification-model.md

     }
     ```

-    This concludes the third lab.
-You will register created model in Analytics Cloud and deploy it with new images that require classification.
+    This concludes this lab and you can **proceed to the next lab, Lab 4: Use Vision model in Analytics**.

 ## Learn More